Lawrence R. Jacobs: Health care reform

-Jacobs has published books on the passage of Medicare in 1965, the enactment of the Affordable Care Act in 2010, and the failure of Bill Clinton’s effort at health reform in 1993-94.
+Jacobs has published books on the passage of Medicare in 1965 and the failure of Bill Clinton’s effort at health reform in 1993-94 as well as the enactment of the Affordable Care Act in 2010 and its survival in the face of determined opposition.
 His 2015 book on the Affordable Care Act, Health Care Reform and American Politics: What Everyone Needs to Know, co-written with Theda Skocpol, is in its third printing.